fabri1983/sgdk-video-player/README.md

 ### Features
 - Supports up to 256 colors per frame.
-- Supports both NTSC and PAL console systems.
+- Supports both NTSC and PAL systems.
-- Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272x176 pixels.
+- Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272x192 pixels.
 - Uses custom extensions for the [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).
 - Uses custom `sega.s` *_VINT* which directly calls user's VInt Callback and saves some cycles by discarding User tasks, Bitmap tasks, and XGM tasks.
 Although it works with stock _VINT.